Book Series: IRISH BLUE Author: Sheila Willar Copyright: 2021 Sheila Willar

 “I need it done now,” repeated Mrs. A in earnest.

-Erin had no idea how to repair the stone and was about to say so when a monk, dressed in a brown robe with an ivory coloured rope belt, walked into the chapel from a side entrance.
+Erin had no idea how to make the repairs, and was about to say so when a monk, dressed in a brown robe with an ivory rope belt, walked into the chapel from a side entrance.

 Mrs. A sang out, “Oh Fenton.
 How are you today?” and “Did you get the tea that Lilly left for you?”

 Erin thought, “Why shouldn’t she have her very own monk?”